bcampagnolaFTR/AZMC/README.txt

 1. Understanding how and why the AZMC Crestron programming and setup process is different
 2. The files, structures, and file management
-3. How to set up Powershell on your PC to run the script
+3. How to set up Powershell on your PC to run the script 4a.
+How to configure the spreadsheet
-4. How to operate the script and configure the spreadsheet
+4b.
+How to operate the script
 5. How to configure the Crestron processors
 6. How to configure the Crestron panels
+7. Setting the System Configuration variables
-7. Troubleshooting
+8. Troubleshooting